-Ecopetrol's Baa2 global local currency issuer rating (GLCR) rating reflects its status as Colombia's leading oil and gas producer and positioning as a mid-sized integrated oil company, as well as its growing production, reserves and crude oil export profile.
-A rising level of capital investment under its Mega plan is leading to increased hydrocarbon production, primarily in heavy oil, and to the expansion of refining and distribution capacity to deliver growing oil and gas production to market.
-However, also factored into the rating are the staging and execution risks of its ambitious growth strategy and expectations for a rising leverage profile under the Mega plan.
+Ecopetrol's Baa2 global local currency issuer rating (GLCR) reflects its status as Colombia's leading oil and gas producer and position as a mid-sized integrated oil company, as well as its growing production, reserves and crude oil export profile.
+A rising level of upstream and infrastructure investment under its Mega plan is leading to increased hydrocarbon production, primarily in heavy oil, and to the expansion of refining and transportation infrastructure to deliver growing oil and gas production to market.
+Rising production and stronger oil-based cash margins are supporting strong cash flows with moderate debt increases.
+However, the ratings also factor in the staging and execution risks of its ambitious growth strategy and expectations for a rising leverage profile under the Mega plan.

-Ecopetrol's Baa2 rating derives one notch of uplift under joint-default analysis based on a high level of imputed government support and moderate default correlation.
-Underlying the Baa2 GLCR is baseline credit assessment (BCA) of 10, equivalent to Baa3.
+Ecopetrol's Baa2 rating derives one notch of uplift under joint-default analysis based on a high level of government support and moderate default correlation.
+Underlying the Baa2 GLCR is baseline credit assessment (BCA) of baa3.